What is Stuxnet? Explore how Stuxnet spread

 Back to glossary

 Stuxnet is a highly sophisticated computer worm that was first discovered in 2010.
-It is widely believed to have been developed by the United States and Israel to disrupt Iran's nuclear program.
+As a pioneering example of computer malware, it is widely believed to have been developed by the United States and Israel to disrupt Iran’s nuclear program.
 However, its discovery has had far-reaching implications for cybersecurity, as it demonstrated the potential for cyber warfare on a global scale.

-Unlike traditional malware, Stuxnet was designed to target specific industrial systems, making it a unique and groundbreaking piece of cyber weaponry.
+Unlike a traditional computer virus, Stuxnet was designed to target specific industrial systems, making it a unique and groundbreaking piece of cyber weaponry.
 Its complexity and the resources required to develop it suggest that it was likely the work of a nation-state, rather than an individual or group of hackers.

 Stuxnet is believed to have been spread primarily through infected USB drives, which were used to bypass the air-gapped computers that controlled Iran’s nuclear facilities.
 Once inside the system, the worm would search for specific pieces of software, and then begin its destructive work.